Mr-React/react-project-setup/README.md

         }

 6. Add src folder in your root folder and inside it add simple index.html and run "npm start" to check configuratin is working or not.
+7. Add index.js file in src folder and in index.html file add script tag with src = "./index.js" and tag type = "module"
+8. In index.html add div tag with id root